mathehm/vue3-tel-input/README.md

   [More info on installation](#installation)

-- Use the `vue3-tel-input` component:
+- Use the `vue-tel-input` component:

   ```html
   <template>